-The Executive Director, Acquisition Policy, Oversight and Workforce has been designated Acquisition Career Manager for the Department of Commerce.
+The Director, Acquisition Policy and Human Capital Division, has been designated Acquisition Career Manager for the Department of Commerce.
 The ACM is responsible for:

-- Ensuring that the Department's acquisition workforce meets the requirements of the Contracting Certification and Warrant Program by identifying staffing needs, training requirements and other workforce development strategies; - b.
+- a.
+Ensuring that the Department's acquisition workforce meets the requirements of the Contracting Certification and Warrant Program by identifying staffing needs, training requirements and other workforce development strategies; - b.
 Recommending to the SPE waivers to the OPM 1102 Qualification Standard;